 Absolutely, yes!
 We’re sharing the deconstructed version of this recipe, but you can make them with traditional skewers too.

-Then, layer steak and veggies in your preferred order.
+Then, layer steak, bell peppers, onion, and mushrooms in your preferred order.
 We generally recommend 3-4 pieces of steak on each kabob.

 Place kabobs on a hot grill and grill until the beef reaches your desired temperature, 135–145°F for medium doneness, approximately 8-9 minutes.